austinschoolofgamedesign/hub-world/README.md

 Good resources for learning game design *do* exist, but they're scattered across personal blogs, reddit, GDC talks, YouTube videos, books and many other places.
 There currently does not exist a singlular place for high quality resources that is also accessible for aspiring and professional game designers.

-We here at *ASGD* feel that game design is a field as important to the future development of the world as
+We here at *ASGD* feel that game design is a field as important to the future development of the world as systems design, or design thinking.
+However, the depth of understanding of game design pales in comparison.
+Part of that is, of course, the misunderstanding of games and their inherent value in the lives of the human race.
+But it's also that we, as proponents of game design thinking, are also not very good at documenting and sharing the insight we've gained.

+Our hope is that *Austin Shool of Game Design* can be a catalyst in making that change.

 ## Project Vision <!-- todo  -->